‘With cult leavers, traditional therapy isn’t enough’

 three or four days, merging relational therapy and psychoeducation.
 I also

-do recovery workshops and ongoing sessions, face-to-face or via Skype.
+do recovery workshops and ongoing sessions, in person or via Skype.

 Where do you start?
 Rather than the client just telling their story – which can be traumatising – I give them worksheets and they tell their story into a framework.
 A key element is identifying thought reform, otherwise known as brainwashing.
 You explain the theory and ask how it might relate to them and as they respond, you watch the lightbulbs go on.
 I also present profiles of cult leaders and their manipulative practices – this understanding helps clients start to separate their cult pseudo-identity from their authentic one.